-Rithm School is a 17-week full-stack web development bootcamp in San Francisco, CA. Students who attend Rithm School will gain the technical skills needed to succeed as a web developer, along with a deep understanding of the industry's conventions and best practices.
+Rithm School is an 18-week full-stack web development bootcamp in San Francisco, CA. Students who attend Rithm School will gain the technical skills needed to succeed as a web developer, along with a deep understanding of the industry's conventions and best practices.
 Rithm School places a strong emphasis on contributing to open source software, which provides a great opportunity to experience what being a web developer is all about.
 Students must prepare for the full course by completing extensive pre-coursework, which will take approximately 70-100 hours to complete.
 For pre-work, this bootcamp provides four hours of 1:1 instruction to keep students on track.
 Also, the full course is capped at 16 students to ensure a tailored learning experience.

 Rithm School has a team of experienced instructors with years of experience both teaching and writing curriculum.
 The school has partnered with companies to ensure the curriculum is not only of the highest quality, but is also relevant, enabling graduates to hit the ground running on day one.
 Student can also utilize the Rithm School + Skills Fund partnership to help student finance their education.